ThePrimeagen/harpoon/README.md

 * [Note to legacy Harpoon 1 users](#-Note-to-legacy-Harpoon-1-users)

 ## ⇁ The Problems
-1. You're working on a codebase. medium, large, tiny, whatever.
-You find yourself frequenting a small set of files and you are tired of using a fuzzy finder, `:bnext` & `:bprev` are getting too repetitive, alternate file doesn't quite cut it, etc etc.
+1. You're working on a codebase.
+Medium, large, tiny, whatever.
+You find yourself frequenting a small set of files, and you are tired of using a fuzzy finder, `:bnext` & `:bprev` are getting too repetitive, alternate file doesn't quite cut it, etc etc.
-1. You want to execute some project specific commands, have any number of persistent terminals that can be easily navigated to, send commands to other tmux windows, or dream up your own custom action and execute with a single key
+1. You want to execute some project specific commands, have any number of persistent terminals that can be easily navigated to, send commands to other tmux windows, or dream up your own custom action and execute with a single key.

 ## ⇁ The Solutions
-1. Specify either by altering a ui or by adding via hot key files
+1. Specify either by altering a UI or by adding via hot key files
 1. Unlimited lists and items within the lists

 ## ⇁ Installation
-* neovim 0.8.0+ required
+* Neovim 0.8.0+ required
-* install using your favorite plugin manager (i am using `packer` in this case)
+* install using your favorite plugin manager (I am using `packer` in this case)
 ```lua
 use "nvim-lua/plenary.nvim" -- don't forget to add this one if you don't have it yet!
 use {